winitzki/scall/tutorial/programming_dhall.md

 ```

 Note that the type signatures of `Stream/map` and `Stream/scanMap` are somewhat similar.
-The main difference between `Stream/map` and `Stream/scanMap` is that `Stream/scanMap` can accumulate information about previously transformed data items in the stream, while `Stream/map` can only transform one data item at a time.
+The main difference between `Stream/map` and `Stream/scanMap` is that the latter can accumulate information about previously transformed data items in the stream, while `Stream/map` can only transform one data item at a time.

 It turns out that `scanMap` is equivalent to `scan` at the level of types, as long as the parametricity assumptions hold.
 The equivalence "at the level of types" (that is, a **type isomorphism**) means that _all possible_ implementations of `scan` (satisfying appropriate laws) are in a one-to-one correspondence to all possible implementations of `scanMap`.